Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: The controlled Loewner--Kufarev equation

-The dynamics of the coefficients $(c_{1}, c_{2}, \cdots)$ has been previously studied by Vasil'ev and his co-authors \cite{HiMaVa, MaDmVa, MaVa10, MaVa11}.
-The (stochastic/Schramm)-Loewner (equation/evolution) (SLE) case is discussed by Friedrich \cite{Fr10}.
-In our framework, we obtain similarly the following.
+The dynamics of the coefficients $(c_{1}, c_{2}, \ldots)$ has been previously studied by Vasil'ev and his co-authors \cite{HiMaVa, MaDmVa, MaVa10, MaVa11}.
+The (stochastic/Schramm)-Loewner (equation/evolution) (SLE) case is discussed by Friedrich~\cite{Fr10}.
+A complementary, conformal field theoretic perspective of the Bieberbach--de Branges theorem is given by Duplantier et al.~\cite{DNNZ}.
+Within our framework, we get the following similarly: